COMCIFS/comcifs.github.io/draft/ddlm_dictionary_style_guide.md

 Note that loops in dictionaries rarely have more than 2 columns.
 The "width" of a column is the width of the longest data value for the corresponding data name, including delimiters.
-The rules below are designed to make sure that columns align on their first character.
+The rules below are designed to make sure that columns align on their first character, and that two-column tables are readable.

 1. A loop containing a single data name and single packet is presented as an attribute - value pair.